Skip to content

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Trello if you prioritize small teams wanting simple, visual task management.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Trello if your daily work is mostly Small teams wanting simple, visual task management.
 Cursor scores higher in user reviews (4.7 vs 4.3).
 Both offer free tiers — try each before committing.

 Try Cursor → Try Trello →